aropl22/ansible-playbooks/README.md

 # ansible-playbooks

+### cisco-asa5505-delete-user

+To delete a user on a Cisco ASA device using Ansible, you can utilize the ios_config module to send the necessary configuration commands to the device.
+Replace "user_to_delete" with the username you want to delete.
+Make sure you have SSH access enabled on your ASA device and that Ansible is able to connect to it using SSH.

 ### cisco-asa5505-new-user

 To create a new user on a Cisco ASA 5505 device using Ansible, you can utilize the ios_config module to send the necessary configuration commands to the device.